Rugby World Cup: Samoa defend Bundee Aki after Ireland centre sees red

 Bundee Aki is consoled by Jack Lam after he is shown a red card during Ireland’s win over Samoa.
 Photograph: Dan Sheridan/Inpho

-Aki was sent off by referee Nic Berry following arm to head contact that ended Ulupano Seuteni game just 29 minutes into Ireland’s 47-5 victory.
+Aki was sent-off by referee Nic Berry following arm to head contact that ended Samoa outhalf Ulupano Seuteni’s game just 29 minutes into Ireland’s 47-5 victory.

-“I’ve known Bundee a long time,” said Jackson.
-“Hopefully the powers that be sees some sense and he gets to continue on at this tournament.
-He’s a great kid.
+“Look, I don’t know if I should really comment on it,” Jackson began on a topic he been speaking about almost daily at this World Cup.

-“Defenders got to make a decision in a split second.
-We all know that is extremely difficult.
-I wish him all the best.”
+“Again, it’s the mitigating factors again, whether they drop in height and those sort of things.
+As you all know, it’s the toss of a coin at the moment.

-Berry had yellow carded Samoa hooker Seilala Lam for arm to head contact with Jacob Stockdale after just five minutes.
+Berry had yellow carded Samoa hooker Seilala Lam for arm to head contact on Jacob Stockdale after just five minutes.

 “Illegal contact with a high degree of danger,” said Berry, “but there is mitigation as the player drops his hips.”